greyboxaudio/Nyan-1073-EQ/README.md

 ## Before you start building

 Known issue: the 12k Shelf, as well as the 0,7kHz & 1,6 kHz settings show some distortion when driven above ~+10dB.
-This might be an effect of running the circuit on only +/-12v.
+I'm hard at work to figure it out :)

 All measurements so far have been made on my breadboard, with unbalanced connections and carbon film capacitors.
 Interference, distortions and noise performance are expected to improve, once I've finalized the circuit and I will update the measurements accordingly.